 What will I get from the course?

-After attending our Mindfulness courses people report a reduction in stress levels, better sleeping patterns, reduced anxiety, as well as improved mood and overall wellbeing.
+After attending our Mindfulness courses, people report a reduction in stress levels, better sleeping patterns, reduced anxiety, as well as improved mood and overall wellbeing.

-What previous attendees have said:
+What previous participants have said:

 “I was a bit sceptical before coming on this course, but it has really helped me to improve my life and continue on in difficult situations.
 Though I’m not perfect, it has given me hope.”

 “When hit with an anxiety attack using mindful movement really ground me.
 I have been able to become aware and relax my body more”